Skip to main content

 4.19 Where marks awarded in the subjects appear different by comparison the moderator must report this to the course coordinator who will discuss the matter with the subject coordinator and/or lecturer.

-4.22 The moderator should, from time to time, observe (though not participate) teaching sessions delivered in both English and Modern Standard Chinese.
+4.20 The moderator should, from time to time, observe (though not participate in) teaching sessions delivered in both English and Modern Standard Chinese.

-4.23 The moderator must be provided with the consolidated results of the feedback survey for subjects delivered in both English and Modern Standard Chinese (refer Feedback Survey Policy).
+4.21 UTS will provide the moderator with the consolidated results of the feedback survey for subjects delivered in both English and Modern Standard Chinese (refer Quality assurance and annual reports and the Feedback Survey Policy).

-4.25 The moderator should provide a comprehensive written report to the dean or nominee within the agreed period following the end of each teaching period.
+4.23 At the end of each teaching period, the moderator should provide a comprehensive written report to the dean or nominee within the agreed timeline.
 This report should cover the general situation for each subject and highlight the exceptional, whether examples of good practice or indications of problems.
 It should also notify any procedural difficulties or inconsistencies.
 Reports are confidential to the course coordinator.

 Course administration

-4.26 The same administration processes for UTS courses delivered in English will apply for those courses delivered in Modern Standard Chinese.
-Where additional and/or special administrative processes are required these will be outlined in documentation between UTS and the partner institution.
+4.24 Administration processes for UTS courses delivered in Modern Standard Chinese must be aligned with normal UTS processes where possible.
+Where additional and/or special administrative processes are required these will be outlined in the partner agreement.

 Student administration

-4.28 Students pay fees according to the agreement between UTS and the partner institution.
+4.26 Offshore students pay fees according to the agreement between UTS and the international partner.

-4.29 Student ID cards are provided with a pinyin transliteration of the student's name.
+4.27 Where offshore student ID cards are provided, these will have a pinyin transliteration of the student's name.

-4.30 Academic progression and appeals will be managed via the relevant course coordinator.
+4.28 Academic progression and appeals will be managed via the relevant course coordinator and/or the moderator as outlined in the partner agreement.

-4.31 There is no IELTS minimum score required for offshore courses delivered in Modern Standard Chinese.
-Faculties must ensure that students wishing to transfer to another UTS course taught in English are made aware of the English language requirements that apply.
+4.29 There is no IELTS minimum score required for offshore courses delivered in Modern Standard Chinese.
+Offshore students wishing to transfer to another UTS course taught in English must be made aware of the English language requirements that apply.

-4.33 UTS provides a testamur and academic record (transcript) for students who have satisfactorily met the requirements for a UTS award.
+4.31 UTS provides a testamur and academic record (transcript) for offshore students who have satisfactorily met the requirements for a UTS award (refer Academic Records Policy).

-4.34 Courses delivered in Modern Standard Chinese will have one single testamur, which will be produced bilingually in Modern Standard Chinese and English.
+4.32 Courses delivered in Modern Standard Chinese will have one single testamur, which will normally be produced bilingually in Modern Standard Chinese and English, unless otherwise specified in the partner agreement.
 The award title will not include the medium of teaching (refer Award Course Nomenclature and Issuance Policy).

-4.36 For all offshore courses, graduands will be given the option to attend graduation ceremonies and receive their awards either in Sydney or at an offshore location if available.
-The arrangements for attendance of graduation ceremonies will normally be made via the offshore partner and services required shall be outlined in the operations manual between UTS and the offshore partner.
+4.34 Offshore graduands will be given the option to attend graduation ceremonies and receive their awards either in Sydney or at an offshore location if available (as outlined in the partner agreement).
+The arrangements for attendance of graduation ceremonies will normally be made via the international partner.
+Services required shall be outlined in the operations manual between UTS and the international partner.

-4.37 Where graduands of Modern Standard Chinese courses choose to attend ceremonies in Sydney, and need special language support and/or arrangements to attend the ceremony, the faculty will work with the Lifetime Learner Experience Unit to ensure that such support and/or arrangements are provided.
+4.35 Where offshore graduands attend ceremonies in Sydney and need special language support and/or arrangements to attend the ceremony, the UTS owner will work with the Lifetime Learner Experience Unit to ensure that such support and/or arrangements are provided.

 Quality assurance and annual reports

-4.38 All new course proposals and changes to existing offshore courses must be approved in line with the Course Approval Policy.
-The quality and academic integrity of all offshore courses is managed and ensured through the UTS course approval and review processes.
+4.36 The quality and academic integrity of all UTS courses, including offshore courses, is managed and ensured through the UTS course approval and review processes (refer Course Approval Policy).
 Equivalent courses offered in either English or Modern Standard Chinese follow the same accreditation and reaccreditation principles and processes.

-4.42 An annual report to Academic Board will be coordinated by UTS International and submitted to Academic Board via the Courses Accreditation Committee.
-The annual report includes Academic Board requirements for reports on the language ability of all teaching staff, as well as the qualifications of translators and interpreters.
+4.38 An annual report to Academic Board is coordinated by UTS International and submitted to Academic Board via the Courses Accreditation Committee.
+The annual report must list all teaching staff involved in the delivery of the course, together with their linguistic, professional and disciplinary qualifications, as well as the qualifications of translators and interpreters.

-4.43 In calling for the annual reports on offshore Modern Standard Chinese courses to Academic Board, UTS International will develop a checklist to ensure that all necessary quality assurance mechanisms are in place and that evidence to demonstrate that the university policies on offshore Modern Standard Chinese courses is provided.
+4.39 UTS International must develop a checklist to ensure that all necessary quality assurance mechanisms are in place and that evidence to demonstrate that the university policies on offshore Modern Standard Chinese courses is provided in the annual report to Academic Board.

 5. Roles and responsibilities

-5.1 Policy owner: The Deputy Vice-Chancellor (International) is responsible for coordinating all UTS offshore activities and for ensuring they comply with this policy.
+5.2 Policy contact: The Pro Vice-Chancellor (Global Partnerships) is responsible for coordinating all UTS offshore activities and for ensuring that they are conducted in line with this policy.

 5.3 Implementation and governance roles: Other responsibilities listed in the Offshore Teaching and Learning Activities Policy also apply for this policy.